- Home

-- International Standard Industrial Classification of All Economic Activities (ISIC)
+International Standard Industrial Classification of All Economic Activities (ISIC)

 The International Standard Industrial Classification of All Economic Activities (ISIC) is the classification system of global reference managed by the United Nations Statistics Division.
 Since its introduction in 1948, most countries in the world have adopted ISIC as their national classification system, sometimes with adaptations to account for country-specific factors.
 ISIC is therefore a key tool for comparing economic data across countries.
 ISIC is a hierarchical classification system of four levels, ranging from the broadest "sections" to more specific "classes".

 The table below shows the number of activities in the divisions, groups and classes related to each of the 22 sections in the ISIC.
 The manufacturing section (A) is the most diverse at the finest level of detail with its 141 classes accounting for 30% of all classes in ISIC.
 The high number of activities within manufacturing reflects the existence of various types of goods with peculiar production processes.
 For example, the manufacturing group 110 covering "manufacture of beverages" is split into five classes including, among others, the manufacture of wines (1102), beers (1103), and malt (1104).
-The "wholesale and retail trade" and "agriculture, forestry and fishing" sections are also diverse with 41 and 39 classes respectively.
+The "Wholesale and retail trade" and "Agriculture, forestry and fishing" sections (G and A) are also diverse with 41 and 39 classes respectively.
 These top three sections together account for 47% of the total number of ISIC classes.

 Section | Title | Divisions | Groups | Classes |